 2. Mood Regulation and Depression

 Though the science is a bit limited, the data suggests there is a link between magnesium deficiency and depression.
-Magnesium has been found to calm down the excitatory NMDA receptor in the brain.
+This mineral has been found to calm down the excitatory NMDA receptor in the brain.
 Without magnesium, calcium and glutamate can easily activate the receptor, which has been found to be directly associated with depression and anxiety.
 Magnesium plays a role in many neural pathways, hormones and neurotransmitters that are involved in mood regulation.
 “In a recent meta-analysis of 11 studies on magnesium and depression, the studies found that people with the lowest intake of magnesium were 81 percent more likely to be depressed than those with the highest intake,” says Alissia Zenhausern, N.M.D., a naturopathic physician at NMD Wellness of Scottsdale.
 “Clinically, I have used magnesium glycinate in patients with depression and anxiety and have seen significant improvement in their symptoms as well as a reduction in their current antidepressant.”

 Many sleep doctors and coaches recommend it to their patients to help their insomnia, which is a common symptom of magnesium deficiency.
 “Magnesium is essential to reach deeper levels of sleep where our bodies can repair themselves,” says Passler.
 The way it helps is by regulating healthy levels of GABA, a neurotransmitter that promotes sleep.
 Studies show that taking magnesium supplements can improve sleep quality in people with poor sleep, and even help with the restless leg syndrome.
 Lots of people also tout the benefits of soaking in Epsom salt — also known as magnesium sulfate — which when dissolved in water, released magnesium and sulfate ions.
 “Magnesium can be absorbed through the skin, but this delivery system is typically used to relax muscles and will not have the same effect like oral magnesium glycinate,” adds Zenhausern.
 That being said, the transdermal efficacy of the mineral is still debated.

 4. Cardiovascular Health